All posts

 The only other way to automatically disable a queue (I know of) is via poison message handling.

-After I fail to process a message 5 times it gets marked as poisoned and the queue will get disabled (to prevent out-of-order processing)
+After I fail to process a message 5 times it gets marked as poisoned and the queue gets disabled (a safeguard so a failing message doesn't block the queue forever).

 So I'll open up two sessions - one to send a message and another one where I'll repeatedly fail to process it.